xerolinux/XeroWiki/docs/scripts.md

 ### Install Issues

-If you encounter any issues or have questions directly related to this script, feel free to reach out to me on **Fosstodon** or **Discord**.
+If you encounter any issues or have questions directly related to these scripts, feel free to reach out to me on **Fosstodon** or **Discord**.
 All relevant links are provided in the footer, and I'll do my best to assist you.

 However, if your questions are related to your specific hardware, I may not have the answers you're looking for, as my knowledge is limited to what works on my own systems.
 For hardware-specific queries, your best resources are the [**ArchWiki**](https://wiki.archlinux.org){:target="_blank"}, or our custom **ChatGPT A.I.** available on **Discord**.